TV-Rename/Website/_manual/options.md

 The *Show Notification Area* and *Show in Taskbar* interact, one of them **must** be ticked.
 If you try to un-tick both the option you are changing clears, but the other one automatically sets.

-If *Show in Taskbar* is selected TV Rename's icon appears in the Windows taskbar.<br />
+If *Show in Taskbar* is selected TV&nbsp;Rename's icon appears in the Windows taskbar.<br />
-If *Show Notification Area* is selected TV Rename's icon appears in the System Tray.
+If *Show Notification Area* is selected TV&nbsp;Rename's icon appears in the System Tray.
 Right-clicking it will show an "Upcoming Shows" list, and double clicking restores the main window.<br />
 Both boxes can be ticked, in which case you get both functionalities.

 | *Defaults:* | "Show Notification Area" | _**Un-ticked**_ |